 - Kavalukas SL, Barbul A. Nutrition and wound healing: an update.
 Plast Reconstr Surg 2011;127 Suppl 1:38S-43S.

-Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Prevention, Vascular Medicine, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Magnetic Resonance Imaging, Diet, Exercise, Hypertension, Smoking
+Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Prevention, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Magnetic Resonance Imaging, Diet, Exercise, Hypertension, Smoking

 Keywords: Air Sacs, Albumins, Alginates, Amputation, Aneurysm, Anemia, Ankle Brachial Index, Ankle, Anti-Bacterial Agents, Anti-Infective Agents, Avitaminosis, Bacterial Load, Biofilms, Biopsy, Blood Glucose, Bone Resorption, Calcium, Carbon Monoxide, Carboxyhemoglobin, Catecholamines, Cellulitis, Collagen, Compartment Syndromes, Complex Regional Pain Syndromes, Coronary Disease, Counseling, Cytokines, Debridement, Diabetic Foot, Diet, Dyslipidemias, Edema, Emphysema, Endothelial Cells, Erectile Dysfunction, Erythema, Extracellular Matrix, Fibroblasts, Foot Ulcer, Foreign Bodies, Glucuronic Acid, Health Care Costs, Heart Atria, Heart Failure, Hexuronic Acids, Hydrogels, Hydrogel, Hydrogen Cyanide, Hypertension, Immunocompromised Host, Keratinocytes, Larva, Leg, Lymphatic Diseases, Lymphedema, Magnetic Resonance Imaging, Malnutrition, Metalloproteases, Methicillin, Methicillin-Resistant Staphylococcus aureus, Negative-Pressure Wound Therapy, Neoplasms, Nicotine, Nutritionists, Obesity, Ointments, Osteomyelitis, Oxygen, Pain, Pallor, Peptide Hydrolases, Peripheral Arterial Disease, Physicians, Primary Care, Pressure Ulcer, Protease Inhibitors, Pulse, Quality of Life, Radiology, Interventional, Re-Epithelialization, Referral and Consultation, Risk Factors, Sclerotherapy, Sepsis, Smoking, Smoking Cessation, Social Support, Soft Tissue Infections, Staphylococcus, Stem Cells, Stockings, Compression, Streptococcus, Subcutaneous Fat, Survival Rate, Temperature, Therapeutic Irrigation, Toes, Ulcer, Ultrasonics, Varicose Ulcer, Vasoconstriction, Venous Insufficiency, Venous Thrombosis, Walking, Wound Infection